m-fadil/podman-opencode/README.md

 - `-v ./:/workspace:z`: Mount the current directory on your host machine to `/workspace` inside the container.
 The `:z` option is for SELinux relabeling.
 - `-v ~/Projects/opencode/share:/root/.local/share/opencode:z`: Mount your local `~/Projects/opencode/share` directory to `/root/.local/share/opencode` inside the container.
 This is likely for sharing data or configurations with the `opencode` environment.
 - `opencode:latest`: The name and tag of the Podman image to use.
-- `bash`: The command to execute inside the container, which starts a bash shell.
+- `opencode`: The command to execute inside the container, which starts the opencode application.

-Once inside the container, you will be in the `/workspace` directory, which mirrors your project directory on the host.
-You can then execute your project-specific commands.

 ## Git Ignore